Cultivation of Mulberry

 - If necessary, little fertilizers may be used after one month of planting to boost growth.
 It is important that the root system should not be damaged while uprooting the saplings.
-It is recommended that only 3-4 month old saplings are transplanted in pits and water should be given immediately after planting.
+It is recommended that only 3-4-month-old saplings are transplanted in pits and water should be given immediately after planting.

-- Raising of sapling in plastic bags is more beneficial than rising in nursery bed.
+- Raising of the sapling in plastic bags is more beneficial than rising in nursery bed.
 The plastic bags of 20 cm and 25 cm size must be used and the mixture of red soil, sand and manure is filled.

 - In each plastic bag, a cutting of 20 cm length is planted deep in the mixture.
 Bags kept under the shade and watered regularly.